bgplab/bgplab/docs/session/6-templates.md

 If the **netlab validate** command fails or you're using another network operating system on the leaf routers:

 * Log into the leaf routers
 * Check the state of the IBGP sessions with a command similar to **show ip bgp summary**.
 All sessions should be in the established state.
-For example, this is the printout you should get on FRRouting or Cumulus Linux:
+For example, this is the printout you should get on FRRouting:

 ```
 l1# show ip bgp summary